JennyAmy/TaskManager/README.md

 # TaskManager
-My first React project built for the purpose of monitoring and managing my daily tasks
+My first React project built for the purpose of monitoring and managing my daily tasks/activities